 5. Classic Schoolroom Adjustable Desk Legs

-These adjustable height desk legs are telescopic, with a wide adjustment range of up to 30 inches.
+These DIY adjustable table legs are telescopic, with a wide adjustment range of up to 30 inches.
 Additionally, it boasts a heavy-duty design and simple installation.
 Even though the adjustment is fixed to the supplied holes on the surface and is non-adjustable, once installed and in use, the classic schoolroom adjustment desk leg option is a budget-friendly alternative if you are unable to afford a powered or manual desk.

 Building a DIY Standing Desk Step by Step Guide